ttsunion/Deep-Expression/README.md

 Because

 1. None of them gave up traditional audio preprocessing, like MFCC.
 But I was always wandering why can't we get kernals of MFCC through backpropagation?
-2. All piplines in speech synthesis area before Deep-Express need to lots of preprocess in text encodeing and speech preprocessing and post processing.
+2. All piplines in speech synthesis area before Deep-Express need lots of preprocessing in text encoding and speech preprocessing and post processing.

 Therefore, I wanna to open up Deep Express framework, to synthesis audio signals from text directly.